MetaMask/SIPs/SIPS/sip-28.md

 This SIP introduced a new handler called `onBackgroundEvent` which is called when a scheduled background event occurs.

-It has one parameter - `request`, that is provided without change.
+It has one parameter - `request`, which SHALL be provided without change from the one given as a parameter to `snap_scheduleBackgroundEvent`.

 ## Copyright